sapegin/washingcode-book/manuscript/Avoid_mutation.md

 - Mutation may lead to unexpected and hard-to-debug issues, where data becomes incorrect somewhere, and you have no idea where it happens.
 - Mutation makes code harder to understand: at any time, an array or object may have a different value, so we need to be very careful when reading the code.
 - Mutation of function parameters makes the behavior of a function surprising.
+- Mutation is ofen unexpected.
+It’s too easy to forget which methods mutate the original data, and which don’t.
+Both could return the same value, and there’s no naming convention of any kind to differentiate them, at least in JavaScript.

 _Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
 Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
 But even just _avoiding_ mutations in our code makes it easier to understand.